 (Collection Management Policy PDF Print Version)

-This policy serves as a guide for the selection and retention of materials and is designed to support the library’s mission to “facilitate townspeople of all ages in the meeting of their personal, professional, informational, educational, recreational and cultural needs by providing both current technologies and traditional means of access to materials, programs, and services”.
+This policy serves as a guide to staff members and to provide information to the public on the selection and retention of materials at the Lynnfield Public Library.
+It is designed to support the library’s mission to “facilitate townspeople of all ages in the meeting of their personal, professional, informational, educational, recreational and cultural needs by providing both current technologies and traditional means of access to materials, programs, and services”.
+In addition, the Collection Development Policy outlines the Library’s policies for donations and reconsideration of materials.

-The library provides free and equitable access to materials in a variety of formats, for all ages, that are responsive to the needs and interests of the community, including, but not limited to: print, electronic, audiovisual, and digital formats.
+The Library provides free and equitable access to materials in a variety of formats, for all ages, that are responsive to the needs and interests of the community, including, but not limited to: print, electronic, audiovisual, and digital formats.
+Libraries have a profound responsibility to promote access to information by making it possible for patrons to choose freely from a wide range of offerings.

 Scope